ryho/arbitrarybase/README.md

  * automatically adjusts max number of digits to print based on bits of precision of a double and the output base

 Directions:
- * Download the two Java files
+ * Download all files
- * Open Terminal and navigate to the folder where you saved the two files
+ * Open Terminal and navigate to the folder where you saved them
- * "javac Arbitrary.java"
  * "java Arbitrary"